Iron Bowl Features Orange Facemasks for First Time Since 1984

 Between 1973 and 1981, Alabama rattled off nine straight victories over Auburn in the Iron Bowl.

-For the 1982 edition, a freshman running back by the name of Vincent “Bo” Jackson took the handoff, dove over the pile of offensive lineman in white and defensive lineman in crimson, and ended the long losing streak.
+For the 1982 edition, a freshman running back by the name of Vincent “Bo” Jackson took the handoff, dove over the pile of offensive linemen in white and defensive linemen in crimson, and ended the long losing streak.

 The following year, Auburn pulled off a 23-20 victory as severe storms surrounded the Birmingham area.
 The Tigers finally had a winning streak against Alabama once again.